 - 1 small head of cauliflower cut into bite-sized pieces

-- 1/2 Red Onion cut into ½” slices
+- 1/2 red onion cut into 1/2” slices

 - 1 teaspoon smoked paprika